wqking/metapp/readme.md

 - `make mingw_coverage` #build using MinGW and generate code coverage report

 <a id="a2_8"></a>
-## Known compiler related quirks
+## Known compiler related quirks in MSVC

 MSVC 2022 and 2019, can build the CMake generated test projects and the tests run correctly in Debug and RelWithDebugInfo configurations.
-But some tests fails in Release mode when incremental linking is disabled.
+But some tests fail in Release mode when incremental linking is disabled.
+Those failed tests should not fail, because they work correct in MSVC debug mode and in GCC/Clang.
 Adding /Debug option to linking which generates debug information makes the tests success.
 Without /Debug option, but enabling incremental linking, will cause the tests success too.
 So if metapp shows weird behavior in MSVC, try to enable incremental linking.